ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 </br>

 Does this shape look vaguely familiar?
-If this reminds of you of commuting diagrams, Hurray!!
+If this reminds of you of commuting diagrams (closed loop conditions), Hurray!!
 Let us first just look at the diagram.
 There are two paths from `overlap` to the `pushout`.

 So, `overlap` can be indentified inside the `pushout` in two ways: